gaggle/gaggle/source/_posts/2017-office-as-code.md

 # In conclusion
 Why bother with any of this though?
 Is it really that important?
-Doesn't your office works just fine the way it is?
+Doesn't your office work just fine the way it is?
 Well...
 I don't know, does it?
 Seriously I'd love to hear your experiences, please leave a comment